 America’s CDC has listed water fluoridation as one of the ten great public health achievement of the 20th century, along with triumphs such as immunisation, motor vehicle safety, family planning and healthier mothers and babies.

-Speaking of which, if you’ve recently discovered you’re eating for two, you may be wondering if fluoride is still the go.
-The answer?
-Yes, it is.
-Providing that you don’t swallow your toothpaste.
+So if you’ve recently discovered you’re eating for two, you may be wondering if fluoride is still the go.
+In short, yes, it’s still a good idea to use flouride – providing that you don’t swallow your toothpaste.
 But don’t let that little caveat scare you.

 FACT: We’re all encouraged not to swallow fluoridated water.